Richard McGuire: Here

 "Going back into the project again was tricky," the 56-year old artist tells Heller.
 "I felt it had to be similar to the original version but in a new way.
 I didn’t want to mimic that first approach, I never thought I would merely be adding pages to the original.
 This was to be a re-invention."

 More space in McGuire's "re-invention" allowed for bigger chunks of a variety of stray stories to be worked into Here.
-Some of the sentiments are brief, but they're memorable and executed wonderfully -- the despondent woman from the original strip, alone and tending to housework; a girl being chased by a bird across a two-page spread, with all the flailing and stumbling taking place within slim vertical boxes that act as clear glass panes, so the background remains orderly and undisturbed; a pack of laborers building the house in 1907.
+Some of the pieces are brief, but they're memorable and executed wonderfully — the despondent woman from the original strip, alone and tending to housework; a girl being chased by a bird across a two-page spread, with all the flailing and stumbling taking place within slim vertical boxes that act as clear glass panes, so the background remains orderly and undisturbed; a pack of laborers building the house in 1907.

 New concepts lend a bit of narrative weight, such as the researchers from the "Archaeological Society" who show up to announce that the land is of historic significance.
 Having been led back in time to the 1600s by McGuire, who carefully directs us out to a forest clearing for a look at the region's Native American settlers pages earlier, the reader already knows as much.